LiMingchen159/limingchen159.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Mingchen Li is a PHD student in Civil Engineering at Hong Kong University of Science and Technology.
+He research interests include Large Language Model, Semantic Model, Building Performance Optimization and Machine Learning.
+He is now a student of **[Prof. Wang](https://walterzwang.github.io/)** and works on semantic modeling of air conditioning systems.
+{style="text-align: justify;"}